10 Healthy Habits That Will Keep Your Mind Sharp

 You cut back on sugar

 Want to do well giving your big presentation at work?
 Skip the doughnut for breakfast.
 Sugary treats drain your brain, Dr. Merrill says.
 A study published in the New England Journal of Medicine found a significant link between high blood sugar and dementia.
 A separate study published in the Journal of Neurology found that even people whose blood sugar was on the higher end of “normal” still showed memory loss and cognitive impairment compared to their less sugared-up counterparts.
 When they looked at brain scans of the participants, the scientists found shrinkage in the hippocampus and the amygdala—areas of the brain associated with memory and cognitive function.
-Learn the types of brain food you should be eating.
+So swap the sugar for one of these brain-healthy foods instead.

 You get the sleep you need